 Making Seville marmalade is rewarding.
 Eight Seville oranges and one lemon are enough for a manageable recipe.
-Connoisseurs of Seville marmalade differ in their opinions about how to cut the peel (long pieces, short pieces, chiffonade, rough shreds) but not in the basic proportions.
+Connoisseurs of Seville marmalade differ in their opinions about how to cut the peel (long pieces, short pieces, chiffonade, rough shreds) but the basic proportions are maintained.

-The next post in March will feature the chemistry of making marmalade.
+A later post will highlight the chemistry of making marmalade.
 To prepare ahead of time:

 – buy at least 8 Seville oranges (or substitute as necessary with grapefruit, pomelo, , blood oranges, etc.).

 – prepare the oranges for cooking (this can be done over a day or two).

 - – cut the rind off thinly, keeping as much of the pith (white layer under the peel) as possible on the oranges.